 Welcome Aboard!
 Service-learning adventures of youth going "island hopping" to Peacebunny Island (a real 22 acre private island on the Mississippi River, Minnesota USA, owned by 15 year old Caleb Smith ) and running Peacebunny Cottage.
 His business trains therapy rabbit and handlers who share Hugs, Hope and Hoppiness.

-Program is hosted by 14 year old Caleb, who hopes this program helps create excitement for service-learning, environmental STEM, & playing outside.
+Program is hosted by Caleb, the youth social entrepreneur who hopes this program helps create excitement for service-learning, environmental STEM, and playing outside.

 Sounds of birds chirping at Peacebunny Cottage with the bunnies hopping in the nearby pasture.
 Girls giggling while learning about bunnies at a birthday party.
 All things that are part of my "happy places."

 An aboriginal saying in Australia has been made into the school song for Hope Vale School.
 "Nganhthaan Waandaar Nganhthan Ngurraar" means one is a white Cuckatoo and one is a black Cuckatoo—different but together.
 In a world with so much division, my simple podcast will just be about birds, bunnies, gentle rain and giggles.
 Moments we share that transcend all that can divide us.
 Enjoy.

 This week while out island hopping we met a world record holders who hopes to regain the title in 2020 (Team MMZERO).
 We also spent a rainy day in the studio creating videos.
 The remainder of the week was mostly spent out on the rivers mapping.
 Listen to find out how to win a trip to Peacebunny Island. www.Peacebunnyisland.com

 Thanks for visiting...we post photos and hope you'll share the journey with us and tell others.
 We love getting email and comments on social media, so keep in touch!
 We also have weekly contests to win a trip out to the island with us.
 Check our website for details www.PeacebunnyIsland.com